Mission

 217:13:00

-Orion's service module separates from the crew module, exposing the heat shield for reentry.
-The service module will burn up in Earth's atmosphere.
+Orion's service module separated from the crew module, exposing the heat shield for reentry.
+The service module burned up in Earth's atmosphere.

 reentry